beloglazov/openstack-neat/doc/blueprint/src/openstack-neat-blueprint.md

 further in the paper.

+#### Underload Detector

+- Deployed on every Nova Compute host
+- Invoked by the Local Manager
+- Configured with a specific underload detection algorithm
+- Passed with the data read by the Local Manager as an argument
+- Invokes the specified underload detection algorithm and passes the data passed by the Local Manager as an argument
+- Returns the decision of the underload detection algorithm of whether the host is underloaded

+#### Overload Detector

+- Deployed on every Nova Compute host
+- Invoked by the Local Manager
+- Configured with a specific overload detection algorithm
+- Passed with the data read by the Local Manager as an argument
+- Invokes the specified overload detection algorithm and passes the data passed by the Local Manager as an argument
+- Returns the decision of the overload detection algorithm of whether the host is overloaded

+#### VM Selector

+- Deployed on every Nova Compute host
+- Invoked by the Local Manager if the host is overloaded
+- Configured with a specific VM selection algorithm
+- Invokes the specified VM selection algorithm and passes the data passed by the Local Manager as an argument
+- Returns the set of VM to migrate returned by the invoked VM selection algorithm

 ### Data Collector

-- Runs on every Nova Compute host periodically (every X seconds)
-- Collects the CPU utilization data for every VM running on the host
-- Submits the collected data to the central database
-- Stores the collected data locally in a file

-The data collector collects the CPU utilization data for each VM and stores it in MHz as integers.
+The data collector is deployed on every compute host and is executed periodically to collect the CPU utilization data for each VM running on the host and stores it in the local file-based data store.
-These values are portable and can be converted to the CPU utilization for any host or VM type, supporting heterogeneous hosts and VMs.
-The actual data obtained from Libvirt is the CPU time, which should be converted into MHz using the information about the host's CPU.
+The data is collected in average number of MHz consumed by a VM during the last measurement interval.
+The CPU usage data are stored as integers.
+This data format is portable: the collected values can be converted to the CPU utilization for any host or VM type, supporting heterogeneous hosts and VMs.

-Only the CPU utilization is both stored locally and submitted to the database.
-VM placement algorithms need information about the mapping between VMs and hosts; however, this information can be obtain directly from Nova using its API.
-The information about host characteristics can also be obtained from Nova.
-Then the data on the CPU usage by VMs can be converted into the required overall values of CPU usage for hosts.

-The data collector stores the resource usage information locally in files in the `<local_data_directory>/vm`.
-The data collector stores the data in separate files for each VM.
-The UUIDs of the VMs are used as the file names for storing data from the respective VMs.
-The format of files is a new line separated list of integers representing the CPU consumption by the VMs in MHz.
+The actual data is obtained from Libvirt in the form of the CPU time consumed by a VM to date.
+Using the CPU time collected at the previous time frame, the CPU time for the past time interval is calculated.
+According to the CPU frequency of the host and the length of the time interval, the CPU time is converted into the required average MHz consumed by the VM over the last time interval.
+The collected data are stored both locally and submitted to the central database.

+## Data Stores

+As shown in Figure 1, the system contains two types of data stores:

+- *Central database* -- a database deployed on the management host.
+- *Local file-based data storage* -- a data store deployed on every compute host and used for storing resource usage data to use by local managers.

-### Database Schema
+### Central Database

 The `vms` table for storing the mapping between UUIDs of VMs and the internal IDs: